Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Rigidity theorem in dimension 3

-Hence $c$ is a quasi-geodesic.
-Thanks to Morse Lemma, since by hypothesis $\St$ is negatively curved, the quasi-geodesic $c$ is at distance ($d_{\St}$) at most $K$ of a unique geodesic \cite{ballmann1985manifolds}.
+Hence $c$ is a quasi-geodesic on $\St$.
+Thanks to the Morse Lemma, the quasi-geodesic $c$ is at distance ($d_{\St}$) at most $K$ of a unique geodesic \cite{ballmann1985manifolds}.
 This constant $K$ depends only on $\St$ and $K_1,K_2$, in particular it does not depends on $p$ and $\xi$. \end{proof}

+For the next two corollaries we can give explicit constants : $K_1,K_2$ are given by Proposition \ref{pr - f is 1 lip} and $K$ by the previous Lemma.